karesztrk/mind-map/Blog/Moonboard, a desktop app.md

 At this point, I hit a roadblock.

-> "How can I create a user-friendly GUI?"
+> How can I create a user-friendly GUI?

 Initially, I planned to go with a TUI (Text User Interface)—because, let's be honest, I'm a huge fan of terminal-based applications.
 But then, I had a lightbulb moment!
 Why not give [Tauri](https://tauri.app/) a shot?!